 Road Trip to Caramoan

 The Caramoan Island can be found on the lower eastern part of Camarines Sur in the Bicol region.
 It is directly adjacent to the Albay region where the famous Mt.
 Mayon is located.
-Unlike other tourist destinations (like Palawan and Boracay), Caramoan is lesser known this is most probably due to it’s geographic location and the challenging road one has to take just to get there and believe me it wasn’t easy getting to the island if you take the land route from Clark.
+Unlike other tourist destinations (like Palawan and Boracay), Caramoan is lesser known this is most probably due to its geographic location and the challenging road one has to take just to get there and believe me it wasn’t easy getting to the island if you take the land route from Clark.

-After working shift, me and my colleagues went on ahead for our long 14+ hour trip to the Bicol region, luckily we rented a van so we wouldn’t have to take the buses.
+After our working shift, I and my colleagues went on ahead for our long 14+ hour trip to the Bicol region, luckily we rented a van so we wouldn’t have to take the buses.
 Normally you can now use air travel to get to the region, but due to the recent activity of Mt.
-Mayon in Albay it wasn’t advisable for planes to hover over the region as fogs of smoke will most definitely block the pilot’s vision and may cause fatal engine issues.
+Mayon in Albay, it wasn’t advisable for planes to hover over the region as fogs of smoke will most definitely block the pilot’s vision and may cause fatal engine issues.

 The trip to this region was the 2nd most difficult travel I have done, going to my home province, Leyte, via land travel was still a lot more physically exhausting as we also had to take the Ferry just to get to the Visayas region.